twitter/scala_school2/src/main/resources/markdown/pattern-matching-and-for-expressions.md

     for (word <- quietWords)
       noisyWords += word.toUpperCase

-No more explicit indexing, and we're now linear time...
+No more explicit indexing, and we're now linear time, but...

 # `for`-expressions